-- Open the manual bleed valve on the fuel filter one quarter to half a turn (A). - Attach a suitable hose to the bleed valve and direct it into a suitable container (B). - Pump the hand primer on top of the fuel filter 80 to 100 strokes, until a solid stream of diesel fuel appears for a few strokes. - Remove the hose and close the manual bleed valve. - Start the engine.
+- Open the manual bleed valve on the fuel filter (A) approximately one full turn using a 10mm wrench. - Attach a suitable hose to the bleed valve and direct it into a suitable container. - Pump the hand primer (B) on top of the fuel filter until a solid stream of diesel fuel appears for a few strokes. - Remove the hose and close the manual bleed valve. - · Start the engine.